IBM/platinum-demos-dl/docs/l3-tech-sales-boosting-sales-productivity-with-watsonx-orchestrate/demo-preparation.md

 <span id="top"></span>

-<inline-notification text="<strong>Attention: L3 learning plan updates 17th Jan 2025.</strong> This demo will be removed from the L3 learning plan on the 17th of January.
-Please ensure you are using the new demo available in the learning plan from the 20th of January 2025."></inline-notification>
+<inline-notification text="<strong>Attention: L3 learning plan updates 17th Jan 2025.</strong> This demo was removed from the L3 learning plan on the 17th of January.
+This demo can still be used to complete the learning plan, but the new demo introduces new capabilities such as AI chat, conversational search and AI guided actions."></inline-notification>
-<inline-notification text="<strong>Attention: Orchestrate Agent chat.</strong> This demo is not supported on tenants that are using agentic chat as admin access is needed for configuration."></inline-notification>
+<inline-notification text="<strong>Attention: Orchestrate Agent chat.</strong> This demo is not supported on tenants that are using AI chat as admin access is needed for configuration."></inline-notification>

 | **DEMO OVERVIEW** | |
 | :---         | :--- |